 Foremen, Clerks, Salesmen, Policemen, and Electricians – 110

 Machine operators, Welders, and Butchers – 100

 Laborers, Gardeners, Miners, Sorters and Factory packers – 90

 If you decided to have your IQ measured, the tests are most likely to use the Wechsler Adult Intelligence Scale (WAIS) or your child (like mine) would be tested with the Wechsler Intelligence Scale for Children.
 I have had my IQ tested twice in my life; once when I was a child in the second grade and again when I was in my early thirties and interestingly enough, the scores of the two tests, almost 25 years apart were virtually identical.

-All that having been said, having a high IQ doesn’t mean all that much to the unmotivated individual and success is relative and not a indicator of happiness (unless of course you are only measuring it against failure).
+All that having been said, having a high IQ doesn’t mean all that much to the unmotivated individual and success is relative and not an indicator of happiness (unless of course, you are only measuring it against failure).
 Click here for a list of estimated IQ’s of famous people past and present.